 The Department of Cultural Anthropology regards teaching assistantships as an important part of graduate education.
-As a condition of their fellowship, students will serve as a TA each semester they are receiving Duke/Cultural Anthropology support (excluding the year spent doing fieldwork).
-This includes the "banked" year of funding (after fieldwork, compensation for an outside fellowship).
+As a condition of their fellowship, students will serve as a TA or GA each semester they are receiving Duke/Cultural Anthropology support (excluding the year spent doing fieldwork).
+This includes "banked" funding (after fieldwork, compensation for an outside fellowship).
 While on Duke fellowship money, all students are expected to stay at Duke University until the end of undergraduate finals unless other arrangements are made with the professor.

 The work of TAs is crucial for sustaining the quality of undergraduate course offerings in the department.
 TAs are expected to attend every class meeting and to complete all readings.
 At the same time, faculty supervisors bear responsibility for mentoring their teaching assistants in the process of becoming good teachers.
 Each faculty member using TAs should meet regularly during the semester with their TAs.
 The purpose of these meetings is to discuss grading and other practical matters as well as broader issues of teaching philosophy and strategy.
 Whenever possible, a TA will give a lecture and/or lead discussion at least one time during the semester.
 As part of faculty mentoring, the faculty member must attend the class led by the student and offer constructive feedback.